 The Issuer intends to use the proceeds of any Tier 2 Capital Notes, among other things, as part of its Tier 2 capital and such Notes are intended to qualify as Tier 2 instruments as specified in Article 63 of Regulation (EU) No 575/2013 of the European Parliament and of the Council of 26 June 2013 on prudential requirements for credit institutions and investment firms ("CRR").
-It cannot be excluded that on the basis of a future law (including any EU regulation substituting the CRR) or as a result of the interpretation of the laws by the National Bank of Hungary ("MNB") such qualification would need to be changed and thus result in reduced regulatory capital levels.
+It cannot be excluded that on the basis of a future law (including any EU regulation substituting the CRR) or as a result of the interpretation of the laws by the MNB such qualification would need to be changed and thus result in reduced regulatory capital levels.
 Upon the occurrence of a Capital Disqualification Event, the Issuer will have the right to redeem the Notes at the Optional Redemption Amount (Capital Disqualification Event) (see "Risk Factors - Risks relating to the Notes - The Notes may be subject to early redemption at the option of the Issuer upon the occurrence of certain regulatory events").

-On 6 November 2006, the Issuer issued EUR 500,000,000 fixed to floating rate perpetual subordinated notes (ISIN: XS0274147296) (the "2006 Notes") and, on 19 October 2006, the Issuer entered into a subordinated swap agreement with Opus Securities S.A. ("Opus") in connection with the EUR 514,274,000 income certificates (the "ICES") issued by Opus on 31 October 2006 (ISIN: XS0272723551) (the "Opus Transaction").

-On the basis of a ruling of the MNB dated 21 May 2014, the 2006 Notes and the Opus Transaction are for the time being treated as Tier 2 instruments under the CRR.
-As set out in the Conditions, the Issuer and the Noteholders intend that the rights and claims of the Holders of any Tier 2 Capital Notes against the Issuer in respect of, or arising under, such Notes be in priority to the Issuer's obligations under the 2006 Notes and the Opus Transaction.
-However, it cannot be excluded that a liquidator (in the event of the liquidation/involuntary winding-up of the Issuer), or the Hungarian courts, as the case may be, may take the view that the 2006 Notes and the Opus Transaction should be treated as ranking equally with the Tier 2 Capital Notes.
+On 6 November 2006, the Issuer issued EUR 500,000,000 fixed to floating rate perpetual subordinated notes (ISIN: XS0274147296) (the "2006 Notes") (approximately EUR 269,035,000 in principal amount of the 2006 Notes had been repurchased by the Issuer and other members of the OTP Group as of 31 December 2022).
+On the basis of a ruling of the MNB dated 21 May 2014, the 2006 Notes are for the time being treated as Tier 2 instruments under the CRR.
+As set out in the Conditions, the Issuer and the Noteholders intend that the rights and claims of the Holders of any Tier 2 Capital Notes against the Issuer in respect of, or arising under, such Notes be in priority to the Issuer's obligations under the 2006 Notes.
+However, it cannot be excluded that a liquidator (in the event of the liquidation/involuntary winding-up of the Issuer), or the Hungarian courts, as the case may be, may take the view that the 2006 Notes should be treated as ranking equally with the Tier 2 Capital Notes.